sdm-wg/sdm-web/content/posts/2015/iftf94.md

 # IETF 94 @Yokohama Bits-N-Bites

-We displayed the SDM demonstration of the interactive object-based audio-visual service in IETF 94 @Yokohama Bits-N-Bites
+We displayed the SDM demonstration of the interactive object-based audio-visual service in IETF 94 @Yokohama Bits-N-Bites.

 </section>
 <!-- English article end -->